ART OF MENTORING RETREAT

-Britt Luttrell is one of three instructors at Nature's Way Preschool, part of the Austin Nature & Science Center.
+Britt Luttrell is the Preschool Director at Wild Life Forest Preschool at Earth Native.
 His work focuses on play-based education, outdoor exploration, and developing the early stages of strong mental health and natural stewardship in young people.
+Britt takes inspiration from work experience with Bev Bos, Tom Shea (Internation Play Iceland), Bonnie Cook (Nature's Way Preschool), and Teacher Tom Hobson.
 Britt noticed a long time ago how his own mental health is tied to the natural world.
 He wants to provide a resource for children and families to make the same discovery.
 Schools like Earth Native are great partners in this quest.
 Britt feels lucky to be able to help them with Art of Mentoring this year, a training he really believes in and completed in 2015.
-If you can't find Britt, he is probably off looking for bugs, taking photos of wildlife, or scribbling in his journal.
+If you can't find Britt, he is probably

 somewhere hard to get to.
 He is stopping for bugs, writing poems, or finding some cool wood to build with.